Progress up to lockdown

 Grouting continued into Saturday, followed by drilling of the bearing plate anchors to prevent damaging movement.
 Before the beams are

 installed the final layer of the bearing is the Elastomeric Strip.
 This rubber strip sits on the steel plate and allows the bridge to move slightly during expansion and contraction with temperature and also when trains pass over the structure.
 Allowing small movements reduces the force in the bridge deck and ensures the bridge remains in use for the longest possible time.

 While all this work was going on, outrigger bases for the 100-ton road crane were constructed, the rails between the access gate to the north and the bridge were removed to allow access for the road crane.
 Debris netting and sheets beneath the bridge for use during demolition were cleared and removed.

 Monday 23rd March

 First thing, the 100-ton road crane, provided by Emsley Crane Hire, arrived on site and began setting up.
 By lunch it was ready to go, and just like that the four new concrete beams for the wet span were lifted in.
 The reinforcement for the stitch joints were lifted ready for installation.
 For the lifting in of the beams, I was assisted by four of my colleagues from Network Rail.
 Another massive thank you, this time to Yvonne, Georgios, James and Alasdair for their help on the day.
 I also had help from Brian at Taziker who provided professional advice and guidance on the installation of the final layer of the bridge bearing.
-Five of the many people throughout the rail and construction industry and our usual volunteers who have taken volunteer time to help with this job, and who I will forever be in debt to.
+Five of the many people throughout the rail and construction industry and our usual volunteers who have taken volunteer time to help with this job, and to whom I will forever be in debt.